SpaceX Starbase: Launch site selection and environmental assessment

-From the beginning, one of the proposed locations for the new commercial-mission-only spaceport had been south Texas.
-In April 2012, the FAA's Office of Commercial Space Transportation initiated a Notice of Intent to conduct an Environmental Impact Statement and public hearings on the new launch site, which would be located in Cameron County, Texas.
+In April 2012, the FAA's Office of Commercial Space Transportation initiated a Notice of Intent to conduct an environmental impact statement (EIS) and public hearings on the new launch site, which would be located in Cameron County, Texas.
 The summary then indicated that the Texas site would support up to 12 commercial launches per year, including two Falcon Heavy launches.
-The first public meeting was held in May 2012, and the FAA released a draft Environmental Impact Statement (EIS) for the location in south Texas in April 2013.
+The first public meeting was held in May 2012, and the FAA released a draft EIS for the location in South Texas in April 2013.
 Public hearings on the draft EIS occurred in Brownsville, followed by a public comment period ending in June 2013.

-The draft EIS identified three parcels of land—total of 12.4 acre—that would notionally be used for the control center.
+The draft EIS identified three parcels of land—a total of 12.4 acre—that would notionally be used for the control center.
 In addition, SpaceX had leased 56.6 acre of land adjacent to the terminus of Texas State Highway 4, 20 acre of which would be used to develop the vertical launch area; the remainder would remain open space surrounding the launch facility.
 In July 2014, the FAA officially issued its Record of Decision concerning the Boca Chica Beach facility, and found that "the proposal by Elon Musk's Space Exploration Technologies would have no significant impact on the environment," approving the proposal and outlining SpaceX's proposal.
 The company formally announced selection of the Texas location in August 2014.